Rajeev-004/AI-for-Cybersecurity-Intelligent-Phishing-URL-Detection/PROJECT_OVERVIEW.md

-# PROJECT: AI for Cybersecurity — Proposed System
+# AI for Cybersecurity: From Adversarial Anomaly Detection to Intelligent Network Security Systems (Phishing URL)
 This system builds an AI-driven phishing URL detection model focused on real login-page URLs using the PILU-90K dataset.
 It evaluates multiple pipelines (handcrafted features, TF-IDF + ML/DL, CNN) and includes temporal testing and